 For leaders, questions are king when it comes to coaching and training.

 Learning and practicing effective questioning skills is central to effective leadership.
-There are five rules of for asking the right questions, at the right time, in the right way.
+There are five rules for asking the right questions, at the right time, in the right way.

 These five rules will enable you to create more authentic and open communication that generates accountability and loyalty.